juanpc2018/Amiga-Guide-4000-4000T/README.md

 Apollo Vampire V4 has custom 080 FPGA accelerator boards "060 compatible" </br>
 stand alone complete FPGA emulator: small portable & A6000 similasr to Amiga 600/1200 "All-In-One keyboard" format, and some PiKeyboard versions </br>

+## SOFTWARE
+There are many ABANDONEARE software titles "TOSEC" </br>
+there is also New developers like [Geezer games](https://mcgeezer.itch.io/) </br>
+if you search youtube New Games in 2020 / 2021 / [2022](https://www.youtube.com/watch?v=KK9zg2Vh7AI) for Amiga, there are several [youtube channels](https://www.youtube.com/@retrogamingdino) with links to the developers. </br>
+Some developers improve older games, with AGA graphics, or take advantage of CPU accelerator boards, or More FastRAM </br>
+others Port old Arcade games to Amiga </br>
+others create Open Source OS like CaffeineOS, AROS, T2-Linux, etc... </br>